ahlstromvij/REMINDER_project/README.md

 1. `preprocessing.R` - Reads in the SPSS data and pre-processes it.
 Outputs `df_preprocessed.csv`.
 2. `descriptive_stats.R` - Subsets the data to only include Wave 2 data, and shows some basic tables and plots by way of descriptive statistics.
 Outputs `df_preprocessed_W2.csv`.
-3. `imputation.R` - Reads in the pre-processed data from the previous file and imputes all missing values using multiple imputation, to prepare for modeling.
+3. `imputation.R` - Reads in the pre-processed data from the previous step and imputes all missing values using multiple imputation, to prepare for modeling.
 Outputs `model_data.csv`.
+4. `scales.R` - Reads in the data from the previous step and builds scales using IRT modeling.

 ## Data